-5.2 Adaptations of the Algorithm Behavior
+5.2 Implementation of Growing Surface Structures

 With the changes described in section 5.1 additional and more accurate information about the current approximation state is available within the GCS process.
 This information can be used to create a better approximation result in accuracy and topology.
 In the following we will present our implementation details.